johnryanzelling/johnryanzelling/README.md

 - I have a long career background in engineering and technology
 - I’m currently obtaining an MA in Education and Teaching Mathematics
 - I’m working on educational projects and database tools for learning
-- I have started writing a Math Foundations book for elementary and high school Mathematics test preperation
+- I have started writing a Math Foundations book for elementary and high school Mathematics test preperation.
+The book is title Math Foundations and I currently use it for my own lessons but have no plans to publish yet (its unfinished).

 #### Programming Languages:
 - **Python**: Experienced in data analysis, web development with frameworks like Django and Flask, scripting, and machine learning with libraries such as pandas, NumPy, scikit-learn, and TensorFlow.